 - 1. Log in with Project Administrator credentials.

-- Click The Home.
+- 2. Choose a Project from the Projects list

-- 3. Click Admin Tools.
+- 3. Click Administration.

 - 4. Click the Users tab.

 - 5. Click New User.
-(To edit an existing user, select a user from the Available Users list and click .
+(To edit an existing user, select a user from the Available Users list and click ...).
 Enter the following details:

 Logon Name Enter the name with which the user will use to log on.

 Distinguished Name If using Active Directory, enter the user's Distinguished Name.

 Password Enter the user's password.
 This can be changed by the user later.

 Confirm Password Re-type the password.

 Name Enter the name of the user as you want it to appear within the system.
 This is the name that will appear on assigned assets.

 Email Address Enter the user's email address.

 Important: In order to receive email notifications from Discussions, you must enter a valid email address.